ndaidong/promise-wtf/README.md

 Unfortunately, "finally" is only available in some libraries such as Bluebird, or Q+, those are quite heavy to load for client side usage.
 What I need is just a basic prototype, a simple polyfill with "finally" implemented.

+## What

+This version only supports the Promise constructor and 3 static methods:

+- Promise.resolve
+- Promise.reject
+- Promise.all

 ## How

 In node.js